YaroslavPryatkin/ExpressionLang/README.md

 user-defined variables, user-defined functions, recursion, references, and sequential execution.

-Although it looks like a calculator, it behaves more like a small interpreted language with expression-based syntax.
+Although it started as a calculator, now it is more like a small interpreted language with expression-based syntax.
 The goal of this project is to explore parsing, expression evaluation, and language design rather than numerical performance.